 For in-text citations, use (Abbreviated Name of Departmner, Agency or Committee)

-Note: Wikipedia is not considered to be an acceptable source for your assignments and will not count towards the required minimum number of sources.
-It is a good place to begin your research.
+Reminder: Wikipedia is not considered an acceptable source for your assignments.
+It does not count towards the number of required sources for your assignments.
+However, it can be a good place to begin your research.

 "Title of Entry."
 Wikipedia: The Free Encyclopedia, Wikimedia Foundation, Day Month Year entry was last modified, Time entry was last modified, URL of entry.
 Accessed Date.